Adithyavarun-creator/react-ts-todo/README.md

 3. Handling CRUD operations of each Todos
 4. Generating List of Todo
 5. Light and Dark mode UI with basic CSS
+6. Framer Motion for little animations in todo list
-6. Searching a specific todo with search box
+7. Searching a specific todo with search box
-7. Having a category filter to categorize nad view the list of todos with specific category
+8. Clicking on a specific category to get list of todos with specific category
-8. Unit Tests for the main App component
+9. Unit Tests for the main App component
+10. Deployed in Vercel

 ## Live Application URL